 Couples may also face challenges due to the stressors of raising children, household duties, finances, work, past hurts or betrayals, and so much more.
 My many years of working with couples and my approach using the Developmental Model of Couples Therapy allows me to quickly help couples stabilize their current situation and begin the journey to healing.
 With practical and individualized interventions that couples practice in and out of the sessions, real progress can be made to alleviate your pain and the aid the redevelopment of trust, respect, and joy.

-I and offer a secure place to explore your relationship needs, no matter your sexual orientation, gender identity, or whether you choose to be monogamous or consensually non-monogamous.
-All welcome here.
+I offer a secure place to explore your relationship needs, no matter your sexual orientation, gender identity, or whether you choose to be monogamous or consensually non-monogamous.
+All are welcome here.